 When you are looking to change jobs or careers, it can be hard to know what to look for.
 When you’re interviewing, it can be hard to truly assess whether a company offers real work life balance.

-They may say they allow people to work from home on Friday, for example, and while that’s better than a company that simply doesn’t allow or believe in that, it’s still not shifting their mindset around what it truly means to think about the output of your work rather than just your input.
+They may say they offer flexibility, or are hybrid for example, and while that’s better than a company that simply doesn’t allow or believe in that, it’s still not shifting their mindset around what it truly means to think about the output of your work rather than just your input.

 You can ask a prospective company about how they feel about work life balance issues and your output with these probing questions: